 type of action, manufacturer’s reference number, issuing date, description of the actions taken, time schedule for the implementation of the different actions, follow-up of the taken actions and the date the initiated actions are completed

-The effectiveness of the taken actions
+The effectiveness of the taken initial and on-going actions.
+The final MTR report could be prepared after that.

 Justification whether the planned time schedule was not materialized and the new date the actions will be completed

-Describe any other corrective actions were taking to reduce the risk for the patients /users (update of the labels and IFU’s/Training performed or implemented for the users/…)Further monitoring activities of the implemented corrective action
+Describe any other corrections taking to reduce the risk for the patients /users (update of the labels and IFU’s/Training performed or implemented for the users/…)

+Describe the further monitoring activities of the implemented corrective action